r-lib/fs/README.md

 on Windows to be especially tricky to reproduce and handle correctly.
 Feedback from users who use commonly have this situation is greatly appreciated.

+## Code of Conduct

+Please note that the fs project is released with a [Contributor Code of Conduct](https://fs.r-lib.org/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.